‘Brooklyn Nine Nine’ Saved By NBC & Fans Rejoice: See Twitter Reactions

 — Melissa Fumero (@melissafumero) May 12, 2018

-From “Taxi” and “Cheers” to “The Office,” some of the greatest workplace sitcoms of all-time has aired on
+From “Taxi” and “Cheers” to “The Office,” some of the greatest workplace sitcoms of all-time [have] aired on

 #NBC,” another fan wrote.
 “So it makes perfect sense that #Brooklyn99 will now be heading there.
 As Captain Holt would surely bark, “Now, get back to work!“

-“Ever since we sold this show to Fox I’ve regretted letting it get away, and it’s high time it came back to its rightful home,” said Robert Greenblatt, the Chairman of NBC Entertainment, said in a statement via Deadline.
+“Ever since we sold this show to Fox I’ve regretted letting it get away, and it’s high time it came back to its rightful home,” said Robert Greenblatt, the Chairman of NBC Entertainment, via Deadline.
 “Mike Schur, Dan Goor, and Andy Samberg grew up on NBC and we’re all thrilled that one of the smartest, funniest, and best cast comedies in a long time will take its place in our comedy line-up.
 I speak for everyone at NBC, here’s to the Nine-Nine!”